-"(b) If an agency does not certify that the agency has reviewed its rules within each five year period pursuant to subsection (a), the rules shall sunset on the first business day of the first month following the expiration of the five year period."
+"(b) If an agency does not certify that the agency has reviewed its rules within each five-year period pursuant to subsection (a), the agency shall not be permitted to adopt any new rules within each five-year period pursuant to subsection (a).

 "(a) The notice required by subdivision (a)(1) of Section 41-22-5 shall be given, in addition to the persons therein named, to each member of the committee and such other persons in the legislative department as the committee requires.
 The form of the proposed rule presented to the committee shall be as follows: New language shall be underlined and language to be deleted shall be typed and lined through.
+The notice may be provided in an electronic format.